 A failing fuel pump can affect how well your car can accelerate and how it does at low speeds.
 When stopping or idling, you may notice that it takes you much longer than usual to come to a full stop as the engine keeps stalling out.

 This could result in you having some trouble parking.
 Because the car has difficulty coming to a complete halt.

 A malfunctioning fuel pump can result in low fuel pressure.
 It means that fuel isn’t getting to your engine at the right time.
 However, this symptom may also mean other problems with your engine and its components, like a bad fuel pressure sensor.

-Take a look around the fuel lines and check for any breaks in them.
+Look around the fuel lines and check for any breaks in them.